studentkittens/lncs-pandoc/paper.md

 **Smartcard (OpenPGP)**
-The latest versions of YubiKey presents itself to the host not only as USB devices, it supports also smartcard functions via CCID.
+The latest versions of YubiKey presents itself to the host not only as USB devices, it supports also smartcard functions via CCID[^CCID].
 An applet in the context of data security is for example to store OpenPGP keys.
 PGP stands for Pretty Good Privacy and is an open standard for encrypting emails, signatures and authentication.
 Additionally